 We all experience conflict in life.
-Whether we are frustrated with a friend or in an argument with a family member, we need tools to help us navigate conflict successfully.
-This month's focus for 2nd grade is on understanding conflict resolution through the lens of Empathy.
-Students will practice using the Tree of Choices, which is a simple tool to lead us toward successful conflict resolution.
+We need tools to help us navigate conflict successfully.
+This month, 4th graders will practice using the Tree of Choices to work toward resolving conflict successfully.

-1 The Roots of the Tree:
+1. The Roots of the Tree:

-- Identifying if the problem is big or small. - Big problems require help from an adult, which usually means someone is being hurt. - Small problems can be solved on their own.
+- Identifying if the problem is big or small. - Big problems require assistance from an adult, which usually means someone is being hurt physically or emotionally. - Small problems can be solved on their own without adult assistance.

-2 The Heart of the Tree:
+2. The Heart of the Tree:

-Naming the emotions you are feeling.
+• Naming the emotions you are feeling.

-3 The Branches of the Tree:
+3. The Branches of the Tree: